Contact Grand Procession

 Vehicles and other entries:

-This category covers sports clubs, vehicles and parade entries other than floats.
-Please note: No commercial vehicles are allowed in the procession unless used as a towing vehicle.
+Please note: No commercial vehicles are allowed in the procession unless used as a

-$750 Donation to your club, school, or kindergarten as a fundraising incentive to participate in this years 65th celebration festival.
+$750 Donation to your club, school, or kindergarten as a fundraising incentive to participate in this years festival.
 Private business and others we will donate $750 to a charity of your choice, (T and C apply)

 PRIZES